pgn69/nrf_sniffer_slow_uart/README.md

-# nRF Sniffer for Bluetooth LE for slow UART
+# nRF Sniffer for Bluetooth LE - Slow UART

 [nRF Sniffer for Bluetooth LE](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Sniffer-for-Bluetooth-LE) is a useful tool for debugging and learning about Bluetooth Low Energy applications.